COLLEGE OF EDUCATION (EDUC)1204 Benjamin Building, 301-405-2344

 The LiveText account, which can be purchased at the University Book Center, is a one-time purchase that is comparable in price to the cost of a textbook.
 These accounts will last for a full year after graduation so that education majors can use their electronic LiveText portfolios in the job seeking process.
 For more information about LiveText, contact Dr. Kathy Angeletti, Assistant Dean ( firstname.lastname@example.org ).

 The Office of Student Services provides academic advising for education majors regarding admission, orientation, registration, graduation, and certification.
-At other times, teacher candidates who have been admitted to the College of Education receive academic advising through their program advisors.
 Advising is mandatory in the College of Education: Education majors must be advised prior to registration each semester.
-Teacher candidates should consult an advisor in their academic program for further information about the mandatory advising requirement.

 Departments and Centers